It All Began with Fruitcake

 An Heirloom Recipe

 Don’t let your distaste for fruitcake keep you from giving these fruity, nutty tidbits a place on your Yuletide cookie platter.
 Even those who don’t care for traditional fruitcake find these cookies a festive, holiday treat.

 I remember my mother making this recipe in the 50’s and I’ve made it many-a Christmas thereafter.
 My sister-in-law used to bake me a batch each year, when I was occupied with political pursuits.
 (Like Blanche DuBois in Streetcar Named Desire, I had to “depend on the kindness of others.”
 Since my sister-in-law is no longer with us, I’ve considered getting my granddaughters to bake them, but they’re still into iced, sugar cookies.

 Happily, this recipe makes 5 dozen cookies, enough to see you into the New Year.
-This holiday season I couldn’t find the candied pineapple and had to sub candied orange rinds.
+Last holiday season I couldn’t find the candied pineapple and had to sub candied orange rinds.
 I also used fewer cherries.
 I veer to the side of cakey-ness rather than over fruity-ness.

 Bourbon Fruitcake Cookies

 - 3 cups unsifted, all-purpose flour

 - 1 tsp. cinnamon